sabrinavzb/Bellabeat/README.md

 ### **PROCESS**

 To process, clean and analyze the data, the R programming language was selected.
 The necessary packages were loaded in R Studio and the data was imported using the read_csv function.
 The data was thoroughly inspected using different functions and techniques to understand its characteristics and properties.
-By combining multiple data sets, new data sets were created that provide a more comprehensive view of the information being analyzed.
+By combining multiple data sets, new data sets were created providing a more comprehensive view of the information being analyzed.
 A detailed explanation of the process can be located in the Bellabeat.Rmd document.

 ### **ANALYZE**